Gilbert White: Life

 White obtained his deacon's orders in 1746, being fully ordained in 1749, and subsequently held several curacies in Hampshire and Wiltshire, including Selborne's neighbouring parishes of Newton Valence and Farringdon, as well as Selborne itself on four separate occasions.
 In 1752/53 White held the office of Junior Proctor at Oxford and was Dean of Oriel.
 In 1757 he became non-resident perpetual curate of Moreton Pinkney in Northamptonshire.
 After the death of his father in 1758, White moved back into the family home at The Wakes in Selborne, which he eventually inherited in 1763.
 In 1784 he became curate of Selborne for the fourth time, remaining so until his death.
-Having studied at the more prestigious Oriel, at the behest of his uncle, he was ineligible to be considered for the permanent living of Selborne, which was in the gift of Magdalen College.
+Having studied at Oriel, at the behest of his uncle, he was ineligible to be considered for the permanent living of Selborne, which was in the gift of Magdalen College.

 White died in 1793 and was buried in the graveyard of St Mary's Church, Selborne.